ezakhar/help/en/basics/templates.md

 * **Club templates** - templates which have been created by the club management to be used by the coaches when planning activities for the athletes.

 You can edit only "My templates" but you can change order of templates in all groups.
-For the most commonly used templates to be displayed in the beginning of the list, drag and drop template to the required place.
+In order for the most commonly used templates to be displayed at the beginning of the list, drag and drop template to the required place.

 ### Create template from activity{#templatefromactivity}

-You can create template from any activity with planned values: both yours and your athlete's; both planned and completed.
+You can create template from any activity which has planned values: both yours and your athlete's; both planned and completed.

 In order to create a template:
 1) in the activity window click on the "Save as template" button